CT Clearinghouse

 Kratom

-The U.S. Food and Drug Administration (FDA) is warning consumers not to use Mitragyna speciosa, commonly known as kratom.
-Kratom is a tropical tree native to Southeast Asia, with leaves that contain compounds that can have psychotropic (mind-altering) effects.
+Mitragyna speciosa, commonly known as kratom, is a tropical tree native to Southeast Asia, with leaves that contain compounds that can have psychotropic (mind-altering) effects.

-People have used Kratom to overcome opioid addiction, chronic pain, and other health problems.
+People have used Kratom to attempt to overcome opioid addiction, chronic pain, and other health problems.
+However, it is a Schedule 1 drug, and is not approved for any medical use

 Reported Health Effects of Kratom Include: